harperjiang/enc-selector/src/main/scala/edu/uchicago/cs/encsel/ptnmining/README.md

 For each `PUnion` in use, a selector is needed depending on the content size (log_2)

-If there are x `PAny`, x-1 separators are also needed
+If there are x `PAny`, x separators are also needed
 ### Token Size Calculation

 If the token is